loneicewolf/loneicewolf/README.md

 **Hello there!**
-You will mostly find stuff related to, reverse engineering, malware and exploit development. and just about anything that is consiered infosecurity.
+You will mostly find stuff related to, reverse engineering, malware and exploit development. and just about anything that is related to info security.

 Real name: William Martens, I am from Sweden! 🇸🇪, off topic: `And I have a speech disorder(stuttering).`